hitobito/hitobito/doc/architecture/wagons/README.md

                                                    social_accounts: [:name], additional_emails: [:email]}
 ]

-Dont forget to include de PgSearchable module too:
+Don't forget to include the PgSearchable module:
 ``include PgSearchable``

 ### Output attributes in the API